One of our favorite things to do is to go to the new section at the library and see what’s new and good. We’re geeky like that.

 R is for Robot: A Noisy Alphabet by Adam F. Watkins

 Bright cartoon-like illustrations show expressive robots doing noisy things.
 “Ick, Jolt, Kapow, La La La, Meep.”
 A simple picture book with gorgeous and entertaining illustrations.
+Added to: Best Alphabet Picture Books for Kids.

 It’s an Orange Aardvark! by Michael Hall